 Applicants must register first with SoCRA or ACRP for the certification program, then to Clinical Trials BC for eligibility for reimbursement.

-Applicants are required to submit an application package to Alison Orth by email for approval of eligibility prior to writing their exam: AOrth@clinicaltrialsbc.ca.
+Applicants are required to apply to Alison Orth by email for approval of eligibility prior to writing their exam: AOrth@clinicaltrialsbc.ca.

 The package must include:

 - A copy of the applicant’s application to SoCRA or ACRP

 - A letter to Clinical Trials BC that includes the following details:

 - How it will benefit them in their role as a clinical research professional;